 Trophy hunting, we understand, is an old tradition in primitive societies around the world.
 For most of our millions of years here, we were favored prey of carnivores everywhere, so the human male’s ability to hunt and kill, both to bring back the meat, and to defend himself, his family and community, was perfectly right.
 It can even be viewed as a holy act through a certain frame.

 Having hunted myself long ago, I well-remember the racing river of adrenalin through my system, the mounting suspense and thrill of hunting.
-(I never hit anything, but yes, I can see myself hunting again under certain circumstances.)
+(I never hit anything, but yes, I could take up hunting again under certain circumstances.)

-Still, to take a life, to drive it from the bright light of existence, no matter how considered or urgent the reason, is always a deadly serious matter and what we see here is not serious at all, but simple violent strutting, better suited to an end-zone dance on a fall Sunday afternoon.
+Still, to take a life, to take its light, no matter how considered or urgent the reason, is always a deadly serious matter and what we see here is not serious at all, but simple violent strutting, better suited to an end-zone dance on a fall Sunday afternoon.
 While on a hike around the property, my fellow hiker and I came upon a metal hunter’s nest nailed halfway up a tree and I thought “Cheaters . . . can’t even get down in the brush and stalk.”